 PSM

 In a PSM, a role-of property is identified by having a naming beginning with “RoleOf”.
-Such a property must have aggregation=none.
 A role type is otherwise implemented exactly as for any other object type.
 (Note that this means the interpretation, above, can’t be explicitly represented in a PSM.)

 Mapping Summary